-What is Follicle Stimulating Hormone (FSH) Test level?
+What is the Follicle Stimulating Hormone (FSH) Test?

 To manage sexual functioning, FSH collaborates with another hormone called luteinizing hormone (LH).
 As a result, a luteinizing hormone test is frequently performed in conjunction with an FSH test.

-• Puberty is considered delayed if it has not begun by the age of 13 in girls and 14 in boys.
+- Delayed puberty is when it hasn't started by age 13 in girls and age 14 in boys.

 Women may require this test if they have the following: